 “We’re probably the most harassed, persecuted minority group in history, but we’ll never have the freedom and civil rights we deserve as human beings unless we stop hiding in closets and in the shelter of anonymity,” said Michael Brown, one of the founders of the Gay Liberation Front, an activist organization that had been holding small demonstrations in Greenwich Village over the past year.
 “We have to come out into the open and stop being ashamed, or else people will go on treating us as freaks.
 This march is an affirmation and declaration of our new pride.”

 The marchers held bright red, green, purple and yellow silk banners, and moving up Avenue of the Americas, chanted, “Say it loud, gay is proud.”

 The line of marchers extended for 15 blocks and included members of the Gay Activists Alliance, the Mattachine Society, women’s liberation groups, the Queens and 14 other LGBT organizations.

 Estimates of the size of the demonstration ranged from 3,000 to 20,000, according to organizers.

-“We’ve never had a demonstration like this,” said Martin Robinson, 27, of the Gay Activities Alliance.
+“We’ve never had a demonstration like this,” Martin Robinson of the Gay Activities Alliance told the Times.
 “It serves notice on every politician in the state and nation that homosexuals are not going to hide any more.
 We’re becoming militant, and we won’t be harassed and degraded anymore.”

 Crowds of people stood in silence on the sidewalks along the Avenue of the Americas as the demonstration moved toward its destination of Central Park.